oneapi-src/oneDNN/doc/programming_model/data_types.md

 than those of the inputs/outputs.
-In particular, oneDNN uses wider accumulator datatypes (s32 for integral computations, and f32 for floating-point computations), and converts intermediate results to f32 before applying post-ops.
+In particular, oneDNN uses wider accumulator datatypes (s32 for integral computations, and f32 for floating-point computations), and converts intermediate results to f32 before applying post-ops (f64 configuration does not support post-ops).
 The following formula governs the datatypes dynamic during a primitive computation:

 \f[